openframeworks/ofSite/_documentation/math/ofVec2f.markdown

 ##Description

 A class to describe a two dimensional vector.
 This datatype stores two variables (x and y).
-It´s commonly used as a position, velocity, and/or acceleration.
-Technically, positions is described as a point (and commonly defined with a ofPoint, that in fact it´s a ofVec3f).
+It's commonly used as a position, velocity, and/or acceleration.
+Technically, positions is described as a point (and commonly defined with a ofPoint, that in fact it's a ofVec3f).
 Vectors in general are entities with magnitude ( also called lenght) and direction.
 A vector whose magnitude is 1 is a unit or normalized vector.
-Witch means that it´s important data that stores it´s the direction of a point.
-This last practice it´s very well-known on 3D design for defining the direction of a plane by passing-through the normal value of each vertex that conform a triangle or quad mesh.
+Witch means that it's important data that stores it's the direction of a point.
+This last practice it's very well-known on 3D design for defining the direction of a plane by passing-through the normal value of each vertex that conform a triangle or quad mesh.

-Any way, what´s very handy of this class it´s that you could perform arithmetic operations on vectors really easy, just as you deal with int or floats.
+Any way, what's very handy of this class it's that you could perform arithmetic operations on vectors really easy, just as you deal with int or floats.
 This is a substantial difference from the Processing implementation call PVectors.

 $$code(lang=c++)
 ofVec2f v1 = ofVec2f(40, 20);   // one way of assignment